 - Weight gain.
 Rosiglitazone, one of the medicines in AVANDAMET, can cause weight gain that may be due to fluid retention or extra body fat.
 Metformin, the other medicine in AVANDAMET, can cause weight loss.
 There is little change in weight with AVANDAMET.
 Weight gain can be a serious problem for people with certain conditions including heart problems.
 See “What is the most important information I should know about AVANDAMET?”

-doctor right away if you have unexplained symptoms such as:
+needed.
+Call your doctor right away if you have unexplained symptoms such as: nausea

 - stomach pain